Harald Philip Hans von Sicard: Ministry

 After language studies, he was posted to Masase Mission in the Berengwa District where he met the Swedish Nurse/Midwife Karin Margareta Lindgren.
 They were married in 1929.
 After a home leave during 1931 and 1932, he was put in charge of the new mission at Gomotutu, also in the Berengwa District.
 He returned to Sweden in 1938 where he undertook research during the early years of World War II.

 In 1943, he was requested by the Church of Sweden to travel to the US to consult with the American Lutheran Missions on behalf of the orphaned German Missions in East Africa.
 He was posted to Masase Mission between the years of 1944-1949.
 During 1951-1955, he was posted to start new work in the Beitbridge area.
 In 1957, he was promoted to Dean in the Evangelical Lutheran Church in Southern Rhodesia (now Zimbabwe).

 Honours

-Aawarded ThD h.c. by the University of Uppsala for his missiological, ethnographic and folkloristic work.
+Awarded ThD h.c. by the University of Uppsala for his missiological, ethnographic and folkloristic work.